pargolgivechi/it-logger/README.md

 # ITLogger

-> React app to track IT department tasks and issues.
+React app to track IT department tasks and issues.
 Uses JSON-Server as a mock backend.
+You can create, update, or delete issues/tasks and related technicians, and highlight the ones that need more attention.
+You can also search among issues/tasks based on their topics or related technician names.

 ## Usage